juliema/NfN_DataParsing/README.md

-Scripts for Parsing NfNature Data
+Scripts for Parsing NfN Data
 ===============